sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/security.md

 By default, the internal `OTLP gRPC Receiver` of **${project.name}** only opens the `gRPC` listener on `localhost` to prevent malicious attacks.

-The endpoint for the `OTLP gRPC Receiver` is configured as followed in the `config/otel-config.yaml` file:
+The endpoint for the `OTLP gRPC Receiver` is configured as follows in the `config/otel-config.yaml` file:

 ```yaml
   otlp: